ovh/docs/pages/web_cloud/domains/dns_zone_dkim/guide.en-gb.md

 >> <br>
 >> In the example above, the last status line `"status": "modifying"` means that the configuration is in progress.
 Wait approximately **10 minutes** and restart the API call.
 >>
->> - if the value is `"status": "enabled"`, your configuration is complete and functional.
+>> - If the value is `"status": "enabled"`, your configuration is complete and functional.
->> - If the value is `"status": "disabled"`, your configuration must be completed manually, go to the next step.
+>> - If the value is `"status": "disabled"`, your configuration must be completed manually.
+Go to the next step.
 >>
 > **3. Retrieve the DNS record**
 >> You must manually configure your domain name’s DNS zone **in the following cases**:
 >>
->> - your email service is linked to a domain name that is managed in another OVHcloud customer account;
+>> - Your email service is linked to a domain name that is managed by another OVHcloud customer account.
->> - your email service is linked to a domain name that is managed in another registrar.
+>> - Your email service is linked to a domain name that is managed by another registrar.
 >>
 >> To configure your DNS zone, you must retrieve the values of the DNS record **from both selectors**.
 To do this, use the result of the API call from the previous step:
 >>